Kuadrant/multicluster-gateway-controller/docs/dnspolicy/dns-provider.md

 ### AWS Route 53 Provider

-Kuadant expects a `Secret` with a credential.
+Kuadrant expects a `Secret` with a credential.
 Below is an example for AWS Route 53.
 It is important to set the secret type to `aws`:

 ```bash